wp-kit/flash/README.md

 # WPKit Notifications

-This is a Wordpress PHP Component to handles both front-end and admin notifications.
+This is a Wordpress PHP Component to handles both Frontend and Admin Notifications.

 This PHP Component was built to run within an Illiminate Container so is perfect for frameworks such as Themosis.